ascherer/web/README.md

 [TeX Live](https://www.tug.org/texlive).
 For this purpose, the shell script `makeall` was whipped together; it provides various commandline options and works around several “quirks” in the WEB sources.
-The resulting collection of PDF documents can be browsed in the `knuth-pdf` package amd the collection of HINT documents are available in the `knuth-hint` package.
+The resulting collection of PDF documents can be browsed in the `knuth-pdf` package and the collection of HINT documents are available in the `knuth-hint` package.

 WEB programmers who want to use `pwebmac.tex` instead of the default